The Guide to Learning Spanish in Latin America

 Cons: Poorly developed, increasing crime rate and drug trafficking.

 Study Spanish at Language Schools in Guatemala

-Pros: Diverse ecosystem; rich cultural heritage and indigenous culture; the U.S. dollar is the currency of Ecuador, so you won’t have to deal with foreign exchange; generally fairly safe; very affordable; cheapest airfares in South America from the U.S.
+Pros: Diverse ecosystem; rich cultural heritage and indigenous culture; the U.S. dollar is the currency of Ecuador, so you won't have to deal with foreign exchange; relatively safe; very affordable; cheapest airfares in South America from the U.S.

 Cons: Frequent civil unrest; economically and politically somewhat unstable; poorly developed, with rudimentary infrastructure; health risks at lower elevations.

 More Articles and Resources for Learning Spanish in Ecuador:

 Study in Ecuador: Quito's Spanish Language Schools are Many and Affordable

 Vacations in Ecuador: Combine Language Immersion with Ecotourism